timarkh/tsakorpus/docs/configuration.md

 * ``word_fields`` -- list with names of the word-level analysis fields that should be available in word-level search queries.
 These include all fields that can occur inside the ``ana`` nested objects, except ``lex``, ``parts``, ``gloss`` and the grammatical fields that start with ``gr.``.

+* ``word_fields_by_tier`` (if there is more than one language/tier with different annotation) -- dictionary that describes which word-level search fields should be turned on for which tier.
+Each tier that does not support all of the word search fields (e.g. does not support Lemma search because it has no lemmatization) has to appear in this dictionary as a key.
+The corresponding value is a list of all search fields that should be switched on when searching in this tier.
+This includes all main and additional word-level search fields, except for wordform (``wf``), which is always available.
+When the user selects a tier, the fields not supported by it, as well as their labels, turn grey (but are not actually disabled).

 * ``kw_word_fields`` (optional) -- list with names of the word-level analysis fields that should be treated as keywords rather than text, except ``lex``, ``parts``, ``gloss`` and the grammatical fields that start with ``gr.``.
 Full-text search in these fields will be impossible.
 Defaults to empty list.

 * ``word_table_fields`` (optional) -- list with names of the word-level analysis fields that should be displayed in the table with Word search results, along with the wordform and lemma, which appear automatically.
 Defaults to empty list.